zkayser/jay_verb/README.md

 suffixes are added to denote that the "-i" in "iru" is being dropped as it generally would in speech, i.e.: "itteru" as opposed to the more enunciated "itte iru."
 The forms not dropping the "-i" in "iru" have been ascribed a _written suffix temporarily for lack of a better title.
 The standard "-masu" forms are described by polite_forms or denoted by _polite suffixes.

+# Future Additions & Amendments

+The Japanese::Conjugator module has the functionality available to conjugate Japanese -i adjectives (adjectives ending in "い"); however, this gem does not currently offer an Adjective class to create adjective instances to work on.
+You can use the conjugator with adjectives if you have an instance with kanji, hiragana, and romaji properties along with a part_of_speech property that should be initialized to "adj-i".
+Running this through the conjugator should return the conjugated adjective.